zilishen/documentation/content/nms/installation/on-prem/offline-install-guide.md

 ### Upgrade Instance Manager {#upgrade-nim-offline}

-To upgrade Instance Manager to a newer version, take the following steps:

-<br>&nbsp;

 {{<tabs name="upgrade-nim-offline">}}
 {{%tab name="CentOS, RHEL, and RPM-Based"%}}

+To upgrade Instance Manager to a newer version, take the following steps:

 1. Log in to the [MyF5 Customer Portal](https://account.f5.com/myf5) and download the Instance Manager package files.